alphagov/gds-tech-learning-pathway/README.md

 ## Contents
 ### Career path
 The [technologists career path](https://docs.google.com/document/d/1_svjdchS8LIyKDF6-FAfVPSuvJmoIRgTQukuxl0XRfM/edit) contains statements about the skills, behaviours and knowledge required at different levels (such as "Using a programming language", "Leading on getting well defined tasks from backlog to production").
 We call these competency statements.
+We've mapped these to a common list of competencies which we want to explain in more detail.

-Each one should have its own page in this repository, covering what you need to do at each level.
+Each one is a single markdown file in this repository, with sections for each level.
+These may link to resource lists.
+The goal of these is not to design a new career path, but to describe as best we can what we expect technologists to demonstrate at each level,

-Each level has its own list of relevant competency statements derived from the career path:
+Each level also has a page that links back to the competencies:
 - [Junior](/career-path/junior.md)
 - [Mid-level](/career-path/mid.md)
 - [Senior](/career-path/senior.md)